 When Fermin and Daniel visit the priest at the school where Julian attended, they learn a bit about him and his friends.
 He was friends with Jorge (Aldaya), Fumero and Miquel.
 Mr. Aldaya paid his tuition at the school until he abruptly stopped.
 Daniel and Fermín also visited the Aldayas’ old nanny, who lived in an insane asylum run by nuns.
 She was placed there to keep her quiet about the Aldayas.

 Given that Bea’s father was the realtor selling the old Aldaya house, she gets the key so that she and Daniel could visit the house.
 They meet there several times and develop a romantic relationship.
 Eventually, Daniel discovers Penelope’s tomb.

-As Daniel and Fermín makes progress in their search, Fumero keeps close watch on them.
+As Daniel and Fermín make progress in their search, Fumero keeps close watch on them.
 After their visit to the asylum, Fumero deliberately runs into Daniel and Fermín.
-Fermín provokes him with words and Fumero responds by attacking Fermín while his goons hold Daniel back.
+Fermín provokes him with words, and Fumero responds by attacking Fermín while his goons hold Daniel back.
 Fermin is so badly beaten that Daniel fears for his life, but he makes it.

 The Death of Nuria

 Once Fermín and Daniel discover that Nuria is lying, they set a trap for her.
 This gives Fumero the perfect opportunity to get rid of her and accuse Fermín of the act.